amalgam8/amalgam8/README.md

     ```

     The command shouldn't return any services, since we haven't started any yet,
-    but if it returns the follwoing empty table, the control plane servers (and CLI) are working as expected:
+    but if it returns the following empty table, the control plane servers (and CLI) are working as expected:

     ```
     +---------+-----------+